Egida/Stellar-New-Age/README.md

 > Version 4 will be a mega update!
 Spoiler: AMP and Game Methods

 # V4 Plans!

-The v4 will have 2 types of plans:
+The v4 will have 2 types of plans:<br>
-Mini plan
+Mini plan<br>
-Max plan
+Max plan<br>
-The mini plan will be the first and you will only have methods for layer 4 (not so powerful) the max plan will have methods for layer 4 and 7 (medium powerful)
+The mini plan will be the first and you will only have methods for layer 4 (not so powerful)<br>
-recommendations:
+the max plan will have methods for layer 4 and 7 (medium powerful)<br>
+recommendations:<br>
-use the mini plan for servers or home networks use the max plan for websites
+use the mini plan for servers or home networks<br>
+use the max plan for websites<br>

 - [x] Open Source
 - [x] Stable